 Connecting the discharge pipe to the bottom of the collection tank is easy to install.
 However, this location is not desirable for centrifuge performance.

 A discharge connection to the tank bottom will create pressure in the discharge pipe based on the tank’s fluid level.
 With the changing fluid level, the backpressure in the discharge pipe will also change.
-Disc-centrifuge performance is affected by the backpressure.
+Disc-centrifuge performance is affected by back pressure.

-Therefore, a discharge pipe connected to the tank bottom is not suitable for optimal centrifuge performance.
+Therefore, a discharge pipe connected to the tank bottom is unsuitable for optimal centrifuge performance.